aborrero/fw-admin/README.md

 		/var/local/fw.d/data/ipset_vars_ipv6.bash
 		/var/local/fw.d/data/ipset_vars_ipv4.bash

+A datafile is a bash file with variable declaration (note trailing coments is for reloading the value of all variables against DNS or whatever when you request it):

+		R2D2_EXAMPLE_COM=192.168.2.2 #r2d2.example.com
+		C3PO_EXAMPLE_COM=192.168.2.3 #c3po.example.com
+		IF=eth0 ##ignore##

-2. Having a working directory with your ruleset, separed by vlans/subnets or whatever you like:
+2. If `FORMAT=script`, having a working directory with your ruleset, separed by vlans/subnets or whatever you like:

 		/var/local/fw.d/rules/core
 		/var/local/fw.d/rules/sets